fau-klue/empirist-lemmatization/README.md

 # GermEval 2019 Task 3: Shared task on the lemmatization of German web and social media texts (EmpiriST-lemmatization 2019) #

+**Note that the shared task has been cancelled due to an insufficient number of participants.**

 ## Goal ##

 The goal of the shared task is to encourage the developers of NLP